elastic/kibana/packages/analytics/shippers/fullstory/README.md

 |   `scriptUrl`    | The URL to load the FullStory client from.
 Falls back to `edge.fullstory.com/s/fs.js` if not specified.                           |
 |     `debug`      | Whether the debug logs should be printed to the console.
 Defaults to `false`.                                                     |
 |   `namespace`    | The name of the variable where the API is stored: `window[namespace]`.
 Defaults to `FS`.                                          |

+## Transmission protocol

+This shipper relies on FullStory official snippet.
+The internals about how it transfers the data are not documented.